Table of contents

 Reducing the amount of salt during fermentation would require some adjustments.
 Some studies have found that this approach favors the production of soy sauce by speeding up the fermentation.
 High salt content in moromi can slow down microbial metabolic activity, so a period of about 6 months is required to complete fermentation.
 To speed up the fermentation process while maintaining quality, a low salt concentration can be combined with some physical treatments.
 A 1993 study successfully shortened the process of soy sauce production by reducing the salt content in moromi to 4.6% and autolyzing the koji mold at high temperature before fermentation.
 This treatment resulted in soy sauce with a chemical composition and flavor similar to traditional soy sauce.
 A more recent study from 2016 showed that the fermentation time of moromi with reduced salt content (NaCl 10%) could be significantly reduced to 4.6 days by carrying out the fermentation process at high temperature (40.7 °C).
 24

-To reduce microbiological safety concerns, alcohol can be added as a partial replacement for the reduced salt to prevent the growth of pathogenic and spoilage microorganisms.
+To reduce microbiological safety concerns, alcohol (ethanol) can be added as a partial replacement for the reduced salt to prevent the growth of pathogenic and spoilage microorganisms.
 However, the use of alcohol could also limit the growth of desirable microorganisms.
-A 2019 study concludes that reducing the salt content in soy sauce would require the development of robust starter cultures that are stable and active against environmental perturbations.
+A 2019 study concludes that reducing the salt content in soy sauce requires the development of robust starter cultures that are stable and active against environmental perturbations.
 24

-In contrast, famous soy sauce manufacturers state that they produce their reduced-salt sauces in exactly the same way as conventional soy sauces and only remove about 40% of the salt after fermentation is complete in order to preserve taste and quality characteristics.
+In contrast, famous soy sauce manufacturers state that they produce their low-salt sauces in exactly the same way as conventional soy sauces and only remove about 40% of the salt after fermentation is complete in order to preserve taste and quality characteristics.
 We have not found any precise details about this process.

 Further information

-You can also find detailed articles about the following soy sauces: Shoyu , Tamari and sweet soy sauce .
+You can also find detailed articles about the following soy sauces: Shoyu, Tamari and sweet soy sauce.

 Alternative names